Derasine96/printf/README.md

 ------------

-0. ### I am not going anywhere.
-You can print that wherever you want to.
-I'm here and I am a Spur for life1.
-I am not going anywhere.
-You can print that wherever you want to.
-I'm here and I am a Spur for life.
-Write a function that produces output according to a format.
+0. ### Write a function that produces output according to a format.
 Handle the following conversion specifiers:
 - c
 - s